-US moves to shield Saudi crown prince in journalist killing
+U.S. moves to shield Saudi crown prince in journalist killing

 The administration said the prince’s official standing should give him immunity in the lawsuit filed by the fiancée of slain Washington Post columnist Jamal Khashoggi and by the rights group he founded, Democracy for the Arab World Now.

-The request is non-binding and a judge will ultimately decide whether to grant immunity.
+The request is nonbinding and a judge will ultimately decide whether to grant immunity.
 But it is bound to anger human rights activists and many U.S. lawmakers, coming as Saudi Arabia has stepped up imprisonment and other retaliation against peaceful critics at home and abroad and has cut oil production, a move seen as undercutting efforts by the U.S. and its allies to punish Russia for its war against Ukraine.

 The State Department on Thursday called the administration’s decision to try to protect the Saudi crown prince from U.S. courts in Khashoggi’s killing “purely a legal determination.”